Skip to Content

 It should be noted that users should have moderate to advanced technical knowledge before running any commands.

-Using your SSH access keys, you can start a remote session then run the following command line:
+Using your SSH access keys, you can start a remote session and then run the following command line:

 $ wp cache flush

-FAQs related to clearing the cache in WordPress without a plugin
+Frequently asked questions related to clearing the cache in WordPress without a plugin

 Do I need to use a caching plugin for WordPress?